haveneersrobin/GildedRose-Refactoring-Kata/TypeScript/APPROACH.md

 To account for the new 'conjured' item type, I started by added failing tests for this case.
 (See [`e01bdf2`](https://github.com/haveneersrobin/gildedrose-ts-robin-haveneers/commit/e01bdf2cdc8594398be9eba1bb7b966542ccb45c))

 Finally, adding the logic for this item was simple enough: I just needed to add a new 'multiplier' and return it in case we have a 'conjured' item.
-Finally, I did some cleanup and moved around some code.
+To finsh things off, I cleaned up and moved around some code.
 (See [`f73a5a1`](https://github.com/haveneersrobin/gildedrose-ts-robin-haveneers/commit/f73a5a1cfd9189caf0e437b246cc59029f9ea665))

 ## 4. Config file

 I opted to create a `gilded-rose-config.ts` file to centralize all 'configuration' values.
-For example, the mininmum and maximum quality, special multipliers (e.g. for conjured items) and different types of items are gathered here.
-This way, changing parts of the logic is easy and centralized ('refactor for maintainability').
+For example, the mininmum and maximum quality, special multipliers (e.g. for 'conjured items') and definitions for the different types of items are gathered here.
+This way, changing parts of the logic is easy and only requires to change it in one place ('refactor for maintainability').

 ## 5. Alternatives and considerations